 New Kilimanjaro Flora Guide out now!

-For years, people like myself who are a little (OK, very) obsessed about Kilimanjaro have been crying out for a field guide to its flora.
+For years, people like myself who are a little (OK, very) obsessed about Africa’s Highest Mountain have been crying out for a field guide to Kilimanjaro’s flora.

 Why?
 Well, the climate and conditions on Kilimanjaro are so varied, as anybody who has already climbed it will know.
 This in turn, of course, leads to an incredible biodiversity, including several unique plants.
 Indeed, the flora of Kilimanjaro is so rich and so varied, that only an entire book can do the subject justice.

 But curiously, before this month, to the best of my knowledge, no such book existed.
 I have field guides to general flora of East Africa, and even one on the roadside plants of Tanzania.
 But nothing on the greatest garden in the region: the slopes of Africa’s Highest Mountain.

 Indeed, though I hesitate to say it, one of the best guides to the flora of Kilimanjaro has been, up to now, Chapter 4 in our guide book.
 And while I’m proud of the photos I’ve taken for the book and the research I conducted to get them identified, I’m certainly no botanist.

 So my delight was unbounded this morning when I received in the post a copy of The Flora of Kilimanjaro – A Field Guide.
 Written by long-time Kilimanjaro obsessive Eddie Frank, boss of Tusker Trails, together his wife Amy Micks Frank and Swiss biologist Thomas Ruegg, it’s a comprehensive yet accessible study of Kilimanjaro’s shrubs, trees and flowers.